niklasschildhauer/Trittstufe/README.md

 <center><img src="./0_assets/logo.png" width=200></center>

 ## Introduction
  For the FlexCAR project, two steps are being developed that can be retracted and extended using an iOS app.
 For safety reasons, there is a requirement that the user can only extend the step facing him.
-In this project, technologies were investigated that can be used to localize objects.
+In this paper, technologies were investigated that can be used to localize objects.
 For this reason, a concept has been developed that uses the technology of Bluetooth beacons and NFC tags to ensure the immediate proximity to the vehicle and to determine the facing side of the vehicle.
-The iOS-App of this repository has been developed which uses the Bluetooth Beacons to measure the distance to the vehicle.
+A prototype has been developed which uses the Bluetooth Beacons to measure the distance to the vehicle.
 However, there is the problem of the technology being sensitive to interference, so the NFC tags are used as a backup strategy.

 ## Structure
 The repository is structured into the following three components: